 Yes.
 Our Alabama state approval number is: 2300129.

-Most students will have their credits processed the same day on which they complete their final exam.
-If a course is completed outside of our normal business hours, these credits will be processed on the morning of the next business day.
+Most students will have their credits processed the same day on which we receive their signed affidavit, issued upon completion of their final exam.
+If an affidavit is received outside of our normal business hours, these credits will be processed on the morning of the next business day.
 Once your credits have been successfully filed, you will receive a notification email that also contains your Certificate of Completion.

 Self-study final exams are closed book.
 Licensees may not refer to the course material while the exam is in progress.

 The final exam must be passed with a score of 70 percent or higher to receive credit.
 Students have unlimited attempts to pass the exam.

 A roster fee of $1.00 per credit is required to process course credits in this state.
 This fee will be added to your order total during checkout and is then sent by us to the state upon completion.

 No. You may spend as much time with the course material as you feel necessary, and you may come and go from that material as often as you like.
 There is no time limit on our exams, however all exams must be completed within one sitting.
 Once started, if an exam is abandoned for any reason you will need to begin that exam from the beginning when you next return.